nus-cs2113-AY2223S2/ip/docs/README.md

 ```

 ### Delete a task: `delete` [task number]
-Deletes a task by the task number in the task list. </br> Example:
+Deletes a task by the task number in the task list. <br> Example:
 - `delete 1`
 - `delete 2`

 ### Saving the task list and exiting the program: `bye`
-Exits the program and saves the data in the list into a text file that is stored in a file named data that is stored in the file where Duke.jar is stored. </br> Example:
+Exits the program and saves the data in the list into a text file that is stored in a file named data that is stored in the file where Duke.jar is stored. <br> Example:
 - `bye`

 ### Search task by date: `date` [yyyy/mm/dd]
-Shows the tasks that contains the date in its task information. </br> Example:
+Shows the tasks that contains the date in its task information. <br> Example:
 - `date 2023/01/25`
 - `date 2023/02/01`

 ### Find tasks by keyword(s): `find` [keyword(s)]
-Shows the tasks that contains the keyword(s) in the task name of the task. </br> Example:
+Shows the tasks that contains the keyword(s) in the task name of the task. <br> Example:
 - `find bread`
 - `find sale`

 ### View all tasks: `list`
-Shows all the tasks in the list. </br> Example:
+Shows all the tasks in the list. <br> Example:
 - `list`

 ### Marking a task done: `mark` [task number]
-Marks a task as done by the task number in the task list. </br> Example:
+Marks a task as done by the task number in the task list. <br> Example:
 - `mark 1`
 - `mark 2`

 ### Marking a task not done: `unmark` [task number]
-Marks a task as not done by the task number in the task list. </br> Example:
+Marks a task as not done by the task number in the task list. <br> Example:
 - `unmark 1`
 - `unmark 2`